Wednesday 25 August 2010

 Timeline

 • 1903 / Foundation of Union Sportive (US) Tournaisienne, the football club of Tournay's liberal, anti-clerical bourgeoisie.
-The club, receiving matricule 26 upon the introduction of the matricule register in 1926, obtains the royal epithet in 1928, thus becoming Royale Union Sportive (RUS) Tournaisienne.
+The club, receiving number 26 upon the introduction of registration numbers in December 1926, obtains the royal epithet in 1928, thus becoming Royale Union Sportive (RUS) Tournaisienne.
 From its foundation onwards, 'Union' plays its football at Plaine des Hôpitaux - later renamed Stade Gaston Horlait, and even later Stade Magdeleine Lefebvre.

 • 1908 / Foundation of Racing Club (RC) Tournaisien, the football club of Tournay's Roman-Catholic establishment.
-The club, receiving matricule 36 upon the introduction of the matricule register in 1926, obtains the royal epithet in 1933, thus becoming Royal Racing Club (RRC) Tournaisien.
+The club, receiving number 36 upon the introduction of registration numbers in 1926, obtains the royal epithet in 1933, thus becoming Royal Racing Club (RRC) Tournaisien.
 After spells at Chaussée de Douai (1908-11), Rue de la Culture (1911-19), and Stade Prior (Avenue des Sorbiers, 1919-23), 'Les Rats' settle at Stade de la Drève de Maire.
 Stade Prior remains in use for lower team football and training purposes in the following decades.

 • 1951 / Winning promotion to National Division 1, RUS Tournaisienne has one season of top flight football before tumbling back into D2 the following year.